if-not-SPAM/bharat_intern/README.md

-# BharatIntern Projects For Machine Learning : House Price and Wine Quality Prediction
+# BharatIntern Projects:

-Welcome to the BharatIntern repository containing two insightful machine learning projects: House Price Prediction and Wine Quality Prediction.
-These projects showcase predictive modeling using carefully curated datasets sourced from Kaggle, and provide a valuable learning resource for those interested in data analysis, feature engineering, and machine learning techniques.
+Welcome to the BharatIntern repository containing two insightful machine learning projects and Data Science projects: These projects showcase predictive modeling using carefully curated datasets sourced from Kaggle, and provide a valuable learning resource for those interested in data analysis, feature engineering, and machine learning techniques.

 ## Project Descriptions